 Some students have life experiences or knowledge from other sources which they feel would be duplicated by a class at Rasmussen College.
 Enrolled students may request credit by examination only for a 100-level course in which they have been scheduled if such exam has been developed.
 The request must be made to the Dean or Associate Campus Director prior to the start of the quarter.
 In rare circumstances, a student may have sufficient prior knowledge to warrant credit by examination for a 200-level course.
-In order to request credit by examination for a 200-level course, students must provide documentation of a minimum of two years of full-time work experience in an area directly related to their program of study, which may include a verification and recommendation from an employer
+In order to request credit by examination for a 200-level course, students must provide documentation of a minimum of two years of full-time work experience in an area directly related to their program of study, which may include a verification and recommendation from an employer.

 E150 Success Strategies and E242 Career Development are courses specific to the College, facilitating lifelong career-placement services.
 Therefore, transfer credits may not be applied to these courses, and these courses are not available for credit by examination.
-To receive credit by examination, a grade of B" or higher is required.
-Examinations are not offered for MA, N. NM, PT, or W courses For 100-level and 200-level D. N. NM, or W courses, industry certification may be accepted in lieu of the examination.
+Credit by examination is not offered for 300-level or 400-level courses.
+To receive credit by examination, a grade of "B" or higher is required.
+Examination is not offered for ES, MA, ML, PB, PN, or ST courses.
+For 100-level and 200-level D, N, NM, or W courses, industry certification may be accepted in lieu of the examination.
 The examination grade will be reflected as "TO" (Test-Out) on the students' transcripts and will not count in their grade point average.
 In addition, these credits will not count as credits for financial aid purposes.